Microsoft has released Security Updates (SUs) for vulnerabilities found in:

 The following update paths are available:

 - Install the latest CU.
-Go to Exchange Update Wizard and choose your currently running CU and your target CU to get directions.
+Use the Exchange Update Wizard to choose your current CU and your target CU to get directions.

-- Inventory your Exchange Servers to determine which updates are needed using the latest release of the Exchange Server Health Checker script.
+- Inventory your Exchange Servers to determine which updates are needed using the Exchange Server Health Checker script.
 Running this script will tell you if any of your Exchange Servers are behind on updates (CUs, SUs, or manual actions).
-Re-run Health Checker after you install the SU to validate no further action is needed.

 - If you encounter errors during or after installation of Exchange Server, run the SetupAssist script.
 If something does not work properly after updates, see Repair failed installations of Exchange Cumulative and Security updates.

-Reach out to Messageware to improve Microsoft Exchange Server Security
+Reach out to Messageware to improve your Microsoft Exchange Server Security

 If you are not protecting all the protocols used by your Exchange Server, you’re putting your company at a higher risk of a data breach.